 To get to the local supermarket I I walk through the subway under the railway line.
 When walking up the steps I take them 2 at a time as fast as I can.
 This helps to keep my 70 year-old legs strong.
 Going down the flight of steps is another matter altogether.
 I walk close to the hand rail and take the steps one at a time, looking down as I go.
 The reason for my cautiousness is past episodes of positional vertigo which resulted in a couple of nasty falls.

-As I go up and down the stairs I notice how many older folk take the stairs very slowly, sometimes hanging onto the hand rail.
-Their problem is weakness and a bit of pain: the task and the environment are the same, the individual abilities, beliefs and past experience are different.
+As I go up and down the stairs I notice how many older folk take the stairs very slowly, sometimes hanging onto the hand rail with both hands.
+Their problem is weakness and of pain: the task and the environment are the same, the individual abilities, beliefs and past experience are different.

 So where do I start?